kenneth-alt/kenneth-alt/README.md

 ## Hi, I'm Kenneth <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

 <div style="text-align: justify">
-A Cloud DevOps and Software Developer with over four years of experience, I have honed my ability to balance autonomy and teamwork, effectively utilizing cloud services and DevOps tools to manage complex systems and exceed expectations.
+A Cloud DevOps and Software Developer with over 8 years of IT experience, I have honed my ability to balance autonomy and teamwork, effectively utilizing cloud services and DevOps tools to manage complex systems and exceed expectations.
 I am committed to continuous learning and improvement, and approach problem-solving with a self-driven mindset, while also collaborating effectively with any team.
 </div>

 <br />